 The Group also creates digital solutions that improve the daily lives of low-paid workers.
 In the UAE, more than 2 million low-paid employees receive their monthly balance on a payroll card.
 When connected to the mobile application, the card offers financial services that were not previously available to workers without bank accounts (real-time balances, records of transactions, mobile recharges…) which ensures security and flexibility in the utilization of their salary.

 Edenred's goal is still to offer the best level of service to its clients and users.
-For example, Edenred France was named Customer Service of the Year 2021, along with Edenred Spain, also named for the fourth time in a row.
+For example, Edenred France was named Customer Service of the Year 2024 for the ninth time.